Special "neurons": muscles and receptors

 Explanation: The joint is attached to parts #1 and #2.
 Part #2 was rotated around the X axis of Part #1.
 Part #2 was not moved, because it lies on the X axis (in creatures built from f1 genotypes, all parts lie on the X axis).

-The above pictures were created using the "standard-xyz" OpenGL visualization style, which can be used to investigate part orientations in creatures.
+The above pictures were created using the OpenGL visualization with the "X/Y/Z axes" option activated, which can be used to investigate Part orientations in creatures.

 G